hashicorp/field-workshops-terraform/docs/slides/sentinel/index.md

 name: methodology-1
 # Step 1 - Write Terraform Code

-- Create a Terraform configuration that creates at least one instance of the resource your policy will restrict.
+- Create a Terraform code that provisions at least one instance of the resource your policy will effect
-  - Include a main.tf file to create the resource.
-  - Include a backend.tf file to configure the remote backend (if you would like to use the remote backend).
+  - For example I want to restrict AWS Instance Types, therefore I need a "aws_instance" to test
-- Use variables to set the values of the attributes being restricted.
+- Use Variables to set the values you want to test
+  - `instance_type = "${var.instance_type}"`
+- Bonus Tip
-- Create more than one instance of the resource to test your policy's ability to correctly handle some that pass and some that fail.
+  - **Create more than one instance to test positive and negative**

 ---
 name: methodology-1